Scintillation characteristics of an undoped CsI crystal at low-temperature for dark matter search: Scintillation characteristics of the undoped CsI crystal

 where $\tau$ is the decay constant.
 A and $t_{0}$ represent the normalization factor and the rising edge position of the scintillation, respectively.

 The waveforms and fitted results for the four selected temperatures, presented in Fig.~\ref{decayfit}, revealed an undesired undershoot in the signal generated by our SiPM readout electronics.
-To mitigate the potential misestimation of decay time caused by this undershoot, especially in the later part of the signal where long decay components may contribute, we performed the waveform fitting within a relatively short time range using a single exponential, despite previous PMT measurements indicating the presence of two decay components\cite{amsler2002,park2021}.
+The undershoot varied from event to event and appeared to be influenced by both the signal amplitude and baseline fluctuations, likely due to non-idealities in the readout system.
+Given the uncertainty in applying a reliable, event-independent correction model, we instead limited the waveform fitting to a short time window and applied a single exponential to avoid misestimating the decay time due to the undershoot, even though previous PMT measurements indicate the presence of two decay components\cite{amsler2002,park2021}.

 The temperature-dependent decay time of the undoped CsI crystal is shown in Fig.~\ref{decaytime} and compared with previous PMT measurements\cite{amsler2002,park2021}.
 Our measurements demonstrate a well-agreed trend of increased decay time at low temperatures.
-Slightly faster decay times in our measurements at all temperatures result from evaluating the decay time within a short time range, influenced by the severe undershoot discussed in the preceding paragraph.
-The measured decay time is 76.0 $\pm$ 0.5\,ns at room temperature and 605.2 $\pm$ 0.2\,ns at 86\,K. Generally, a longer decay time is advantageous for identifying nuclear recoil events using pulse shape discrimination (PSD).
-We plan to measure PSD capability with a neutron source at liquid nitrogen temperatures later.
+Slightly faster decay times in our measurements at all temperatures result from evaluating the decay time within a short time range, to exclude the severe undershoot previously described.
+The measured decay time is 76.0 $\pm$ 6.0\,ns at room temperature and 605.2 $\pm$ 3.2\,ns at 86\,K. Generally, a longer decay time is advantageous for identifying nuclear recoil events using pulse shape discrimination (PSD).
+We plan to test PSD capability with a neutron source at liquid nitrogen temperatures in the future.